smurfix/sqlfuse/README.rst

 ---------

-For my own use, I want a file system with a bunch of properties not commonly found in "standard" file systems.
+For my own use, I want a file system with a bunch of properties not commonly found in "standard" distributed file systems.

 I want a file system that's replicated across multiple systems, some of which are behind slow WAN links.
 Yet local access needs